ColdFusionX/ColdFusionX.github.io/_posts/2020-09-01-LegacyHTB.md

 993442d258b0e0*****************3
 ```

-The fact that we could grab both the flag indicates that we are running as `NT AUTHORITY\SYSTEM`, but how do we confirm whether we are system since Windows XP doesn't have `whoami` binary.
+The fact that we could grab both the flag indicates that we are running as `NT AUTHORITY\SYSTEM`, but how do we confirm whether we are running as system since Windows XP doesn't have `whoami` binary.

 We can host `whoami.exe` which is by default available on kali OS inside `/usr/share/windows-binaries` on our SMB server using `Impacket's Smbserver` and run the binary on the remote host:

-### Sharing the SMB folder from attacking machine:
+### Sharing SMB folder from attacking machine

 ```shell
 cfx:  /usr/share/windows-binaries